 Either way, all three years did see very similar trends, with demand slowly increasing and peaking during the holiday months.

 It’s a similar story for the Barbie Dream House, with the 2020 Holiday shopping season rising well above both 2019 and 2021.
 All three years saw November rank as the top month of the year, but November 2020 saw demand up 44% more than either other year.

 Barbie movies saw demand pick up when the pandemic hit in March of 2020, no doubt as millions of parents suddenly found themselves needing to help entertain a house full of socially distancing children.
 That increase in popularity held into 2021, which saw even higher demand throughout most of the year.

 It’s clear that the holiday shopping season is crucial for Barbie dolls and accessories.
 The brand sees the majority of its demand fall during the months of November and December, although for some accessories and items we do see demand begin to pick up as early as late summertime.

 Understanding the factors that influence consumer behavior can help brands better understand how to forecast demand for their products on online marketplaces, and even inform product design and marketing strategy.

-And, if you’d like to learn more about how you can best leverage our data to help your brand win online, holiday or not, get in touch today.
+And, if you’d like to learn more about how you can best leverage our data, such as this, to help your brand win online, holiday or not, get in touch today.